 Time for a little update on the homestead firefighting cart.
 Lucky me.
-I was able to source the extruded aluminum track that the SCUBA tank brackets slide into at local Diver’s Direct.
+I was able to source the extruded aluminum rail that the SCUBA tank brackets slide into at local Diver’s Direct.
 Another trip to Home Depot for a metal capable countersink and Lowes to search for hardware which I chose flat aluminum stock and pop rivets for the cantilever instead of the diamond plate aluminum they had a Home Depot.
 The 3/4″ end caps were in already here in the mail.

-I was so excited after sourcing the bracket track that I went to work on the project as soon as I got it home.
+I was so excited after sourcing the bracket rail that I went to work on the project as soon as I got it home.
 Things went well without major problems.
 What I did notice was it sure does slow me down to not have a shop or utility truck to work out of.
 Frustrating, but it will change.
 I really miss the precision of tools like a chop box and drill press.
 Beats using a hack saw and cordless any day of the week.

 The first issue was after I mounted the tank brackets to the lower half.
 When I tried to pull the cans out the bottom kicked out with nothing to brace onto making the cans very difficult to remove.
 To solve this I used one of the 3/4″ square stock pieces to rivet onto the bottom of the cart as a stop.
 This wasn’t successful because the 3/4″ was too low so I had to add another shorter piece for a double stack.
 That solved the problem.